Eagle syndrome: Diagnosis

 Diagnosis is suspected when a patient presents with the symptoms of the classic form of "Eagle syndrome" e.g. unilateral neck pain, sore throat or tinnitus.
 Sometimes the tip of the styloid process is palpable in the back of the throat.
 The diagnosis of the vascular type is more difficult and requires an expert opinion.
 One should have a high level of suspicion when neurological symptoms occur upon head rotation.
 Symptoms tend to be worsened on bimanual palpation of the styloid through the tonsillar bed.
 They may be relieved by infiltration of lidocaine into the tonsillar bed.
 Because of the proximity of several large vascular structures in this area this procedure should not be considered to be risk free.

 Imaging is important and is diagnostic.
 Visualizing the styloid process on a CT scan with 3D reconstruction is the suggested imaging technique.
 The enlarged styloid may be visible on an orthopantogram or a lateral soft tissue X ray of the neck.

 Treatment

-In both the classic and vascular form, the treatment is surgical.
+Treatment for Eagle syndrome varies by case severity.
+Conservative methods typically include physiotherapy, long-acting anesthetics, and anti-inflammatory drugs.
+More specifically NSAIDs, anticonvulsants, and antidepressants.
+NSAIDs are beneficial for inflammatory symptoms, while other medications target nerve-related pain.

+Studies have shown that consistent physical therapy can significantly reduce pain and improve quality of life for patients with Eagle Syndrome.
+Physical therapy aims to reduce overall pain by relaxing muscles around the calcified styloid ligament.
+Techniques may include manual therapy, stretching exercises, and specific movements to alleviate tension and improve muscle function.

+Surgical treatments

 A partial styloidectomy is the preferred approach.
 Repair of a damaged carotid artery is essential in order to prevent further neurological complications.
 Regrowth of the stylohyoid process and relapse being a common occurrence is debatable.
 Medical management may include the use of pain and anti-inflammatory medications, antidepressants, and/or corticosteroids.
 The overall success rate for treatment (medical or surgical) is about 80%.